 Permitting Requirements: Obtain all necessary permits for installing, altering, or repairing onsite drainage and side sewers.
 Restrictions on certain types of discharges may require pretreatment before they enter the sanitary sewer.
+For commercial building washdown, properties served by a municipal stormwater system may be required to assess for PCB-containing building materials prior to building washing activities.

 Pollutant Control Approach: The preferred approach is to cover and/or contain the cleaning activity, or conduct the activity inside a building, to separate the uncontaminated stormwater from the washwater sources.
 Convey washwater to a sanitary sewer after approval by the local sewer authority.
-Provide temporary storage before proper disposal, or recycling.
-Under this preferred approach, no discharge to the ground, to a storm drain, or to surface water should occur.
+Provide temporary storage before proper disposal.
+Under this preferred approach, no discharge of washwater to the ground, to a storm drain, or to surface water should occur.

-The Industrial Stormwater General Permit prohibits the discharge of process wastewater (e.g., vehicle washing wastewater) to ground water or surface water.
+The Industrial Stormwater General Permit (ISGP) prohibits the discharge of process wastewater (e.g. vehicle, building, or equipment washing wastewater) to groundwater or surface water.
 Stormwater that commingles with process wastewater is considered process wastewater.

-Facilities not covered under the Industrial Stormwater General Permit that are unable to follow one of the preferred approaches listed above may discharge washwater to the ground only after proper treatment in accordance with Vehicle and Equipment Washwater Discharges Best Management Practices Manual (Ecology, 2012).
+Facilities not covered under the ISGP that are unable to follow one of the preferred approaches listed above may discharge washwater to the ground only after proper treatment in accordance with Vehicle and Equipment Washwater Discharges Best Management Practices Manual (Ecology, 2012).

-The quality of any discharge to the ground after proper treatment must comply with Ecology's Ground Water Quality Standards, Chapter 173-200 WAC.
+The quality of any discharge to the ground after proper treatment must comply with Ecology's Groundwater Quality Standards, Chapter 173-200 WAC.

-Facilities not covered under the Industrial Stormwater General Permit that are unable to comply with one of the preferred approaches and want to discharge to storm sewer, must meet their local stormwater requirements.
+Facilities not covered under the ISGP that are unable to comply with one of the preferred approaches and want to discharge to the storm sewer, must meet their local stormwater requirements.
 Local authorities may require treatment prior to discharge.